Sage-Bionetworks/portalsDocs/articles/getting_started.md

 <script src='/assets/javascripts/words.js'></script>

-## Get Started with Synapse
+## Getting Started with Synapse

-This getting started is for non-technical users who are interested in learning about Synapse.
-By following this getting started, you’ll learn fundamental Synapse features by performing some simple tasks.
-You’ll learn how to:
+This getting started is for new users who are interested in learning about Synapse.
+You will learn fundamental Synapse features by performing some simple tasks:

 * Create your own project and add content to Synapse
 * Install one of the Synapse clients (R, Python or command line)